KiTZ-Heidelberg/Revana/README.md

 \* These columns are annotative only.
 Thus, no calculations are based on their values.

+ℹ️ Difference between the Copy number file and the CNA file:

+The **copy number** file provides Revana with the determined read coverage ratio of genomic ranges across the entire genome.
+The **CNA file** provides only those genomic regions that are considered as abberant by the user.
+Therefor, the filtering of this input files determines which copy number alterations are considered as real somatic genomic events.

 ### Somatic SNV file

 This file contains somatic single nucleotide variants (SNVs) and small